microsoft/vscode-docs/docs/remote/ssh.md

     > **Note:** If you see errors about bad SSH file permissions when connecting, [see here for details](/docs/remote/troubleshooting.md#fixing-ssh-file-permission-errors) on the correct settings.

 3. After a moment, VS Code will connect to the SSH server and set itself up.
-VS Code will keep you up to date using a progress notification and you can see a detailed log in the `Remote - SSH` output channel.
+VS Code will keep you up-to-date using a progress notification and you can see a detailed log in the `Remote - SSH` output channel.

     > **Note:** If your connection is hanging, you may need to enable TCP forwarding or respond to a server prompt.
 See [tips and tricks](/docs/remote/troubleshooting.md#troubleshooting-hanging-or-failing-connections) for details.